Pre-request scripts

 Scripts

-Hoppscotch lets you to add dynamic behaviour to REST API requests.
+Hoppscotch lets you add dynamic behavior to REST API requests.
 This allows you to write test suites and build requests that can contain dynamic parameters.
-You can add JavaScript code that executes based on events in the flow:
+You can add ECMAScript code that executes based on events in the flow:

 Pre-request script

-Pre-request scripts is a piece of code that will run before the execution of request.
+Pre-request script is a piece of code that will run before the execution of the request.

 You can use the pre-request script for a pre-processing task such as: